soos-io/kb-docs/DAST/AzureDevOps.md

 </div>
 This document will take you step-by-step through the tasks required to set up an Azure project, for scan it with the SOOS DAST Product.

-## Important
-The SOOS Azure DevOps Task is currently invite only.
-Please email support@soos.io or use the Contact Us option under the Help menu to request access.
-Please include your Azure DevOps organization name so we know where to send the invite!

 ## Prerequisites

 - You need to have a [SOOS account.](https://app.soos.io/register)